BrandonBian/scw/README.md

 ## Step 5: Customized Training

 For the training of the YOLO-based object detection model, follow this [Colab Notebook](https://colab.research.google.com/drive/1b9tqeVFkMeuDiKbXy1MkQ1w3IntuU11G?usp=sharing).
 Specifically, we are using the PyTorch implementation of the YOLO-V3 from this [GitHub](https://github.com/eriklindernoren/PyTorch-YOLOv3/tree/8eea432831a74d3cbeed4ecb79097db893ee8488).
 You need to collect at least 2000 image frames from the interior of your 3D printer, label them using the [Vott](https://github.com/microsoft/VoTT#download-and-install-a-release-package-for-your-platform-recommended) tool provided by Microsoft Visual Object Tagging Tool.
-Then, train the YOLO model following the procedure and guideline provided by the GitHub and Colab Notebook.
+Then, train the YOLO model following the procedure and guidelines provided by the GitHub and Colab Notebook.
 Note that fine-tuning of model hyperparameters as well as providing a diverse dataset are recommended.

-The module for text and finger detection/recognitions utilize pre-trained models that do not really need to be re-trained anymore.
+The module for text and finger detection/recognitions utilize pre-trained models that do not need to be re-trained anymore.
 The Pytorch implementation of the CRAFT model is provided [here](https://github.com/clovaai/CRAFT-pytorch).

 The module for energy disaggregation is still currently under development.
 The training of the LSTM model can be referenced [here](https://github.com/minhup/Energy-Disaggregation) and this [secondary source](https://github.com/pipette/Electricity-load-disaggregation).